 Ingestion of normal Vaseline is unlikely to cause death in your canine companion.
-In fact, in the majority of cases, ingestion of Vaseline is unlikely to cause any harm to furry friend at all.
+In fact, in the majority of cases, ingestion of Vaseline is unlikely to cause any harm to furry friends at all.
 Vaseline isn’t digested by dogs.
 It simply passes through the stomach and gut unchanged.
 And, because it’s soft, it shouldn’t cause a blockage as other food items can.

 Often, only a mild gastrointestinal upset such as tummy ache, vomiting, and diarrhea are evident in dogs that have eaten Vaseline.
 Although in cases where your dog eats too much, they can get dehydrated.
 If they ate Vaseline, especially a small amount, such as your pup licking Vaseline from your skin, then it is unlikely that any veterinary intervention will be required at all.